Credit Assignment in Neural Networks through Deep Feedback Control: Discussion

 Interestingly, the three-compartment neuron is closely linked to recent multi-compartment models of the cortical pyramidal neuron \citep{sacramento2018dendritic, guerguiev2017towards, payeur2020burst, richards2019dendritic}.
 In the terminology of these models, our central, feedforward, and feedback compartments, correspond to the somatic, basal dendritic, and apical dendritic compartments of pyramidal neurons, respectively (see Fig. \ref{fig:DFC_schematics}C).
 In line with DFC, experimental observations \citep{larkum2013cellular,spruston2008pyramidal} suggest that feedforward connections converge onto the basal compartment and feedback connections onto the apical compartment.
 Moreover, our plasticity rule for the forward weights \eqref{eq:W_dynamics} belongs to a class of dendritic predictive plasticity rules for which a biological implementation based on backpropagating action potentials has been put forward \citep{urbanczik2014learning}.

-\textbf{Limitations and future work.} In practice, the forward weight updates are not exactly equal to GN or MN updates (Theorems \ref{theorem:GN_TPDI} and \ref{theorem:MN_DFC}), due to limited training iterations for the feedback weights and the limited capacity of linear feedback mappings to satisfy Condition \ref{con:Q_GN} for each datasample.
-Figure \ref{fig:toy_experiment_tanh} shows that DFC approximates the theory well, however, future work can improve the results further by investigating new feedback architectures (see App. \ref{app:fb_pathways}).
-We note that GN optimization has desirable approximate second-order optimization properties, however, it is presently unclear whether these second-order characteristics translate to our setting with a minibatch size of 1.
+\textbf{Limitations and future work.} In practice, the forward weight updates are not exactly equal to GN or MN updates (Theorems \ref{theorem:GN_TPDI} and \ref{theorem:MN_DFC}), due to (i) the nonlinearity $\phi$ in the weight update rule \ref{eq:W_dynamics}, (ii) non-infinitesimal values for $\alpha$ and $\lambda$, (iii) limited training iterations for the feedback weights, and (iv) the limited capacity of linear feedback mappings to satisfy Condition \ref{con:Q_GN} for each datasample.
+Figs. \ref{fig:toy_experiment_tanh} and 4, and Table \ref{tab:lambda_alpha_robustness} show that DFC approximates the theory well in practice and has robust performance, however, future work can improve the results further by investigating new feedback architectures (see App. \ref{app:fb_pathways}).
+We note that, even though GN optimization has desirable approximate second-order optimization properties, it is presently unclear whether these second-order characteristics translate to our setting with a minibatch size of 1.
 Currently, our proposed feedback learning rule \eqref{eq:Q_dynamics} aims to approximate one specific configuration and hence does not capitalize on the increased flexibility of DFC and Condition \ref{con:Q_GN}.
 Therefore, an interesting future direction is to design more flexible feedback learning rules that aim to satisfy Conditions \ref{con:Q_GN} and \ref{con:local_stability} without targeting one specific configuration.
 Furthermore, DFC needs two separate phases for training the forward weights and feedback weights.
 Interestingly, if the feedback plasticity rule \eqref{eq:Q_dynamics} uses a high-passed filtered version of the presynaptic input $\ve{u}$, both phases can be merged into one, with plasticity always on for both forward and feedback weights (see App. \ref{app:fb_learning_simultaneously}).
 Finally, as DFC is dynamical in nature, it is costly to simulate on commonly used hardware for deep learning, prohibiting us from testing DFC on large-scale problems such as those considered by \citet{bartunov2018assessing}.
 A promising alternative is to implement DFC on analog hardware, where the dynamics of DFC can correspond to real physical processes on a chip.
 This would not only make DFC resource-efficient, but also position DFC as an interesting training method for analog implementations of deep neural networks, commonly used in Edge AI and other applications where low energy consumption is key \cite{xiao2020analog,misra2010artificial}.